-- Examine all relevant records relating to decisions regarding your student's identification, evaluation, educational program, and placement. - Obtain copies of educational records at a reasonable cost if the fee would effectively deny you access to the records.
-You will not be charged if the cost would keep you from reviewing the records. - Request amendment of your student's educational records if there is reasonable cause to believe that they are inaccurate, misleading, or otherwise in violation of the privacy rights of your student.
-If the school refuses this request, it shall notify you within a reasonable time and advise you of the right to a hearing. - A response to your reasonable requests for explanations and interpretations of your child's education records.
+- Examine all relevant records relating to decisions regarding your student's identification, evaluation, educational program, and placement. - Obtain copies of your student's education records, the cost, if any, not to exceed the actual cost to the educational institution of reproducing the copies. - Request amendment of your student's education records if they are inaccurate, misleading, or otherwise in violation of the privacy or other rights of students. - Request a hearing to challenge the content of your student's education records.